-About 20 percent of all newly built homes in the U.S. have crawl spaces.
-These spaces play many roles in the house, housing the HVAC, electrical, plumbing, gas lines, and irrigation system of your home.
+About 20 percent of all homes in the U.S. have crawl spaces.
+Crawl spaces play many vital roles in a home, housing the building structure, HVAC, electrical, plumbing, gas lines, and irrigation system of your home.

-Most homes with open vented crawl spaces tend to suffer from moisture-related issues, such as mold and mildew.
-These issues can compromise the efficiency and durability of your HVAC equipment.
-Besides, water damage can lead to expensive crawl space repair.
+Most homes with open vented crawl spaces tend to suffer from moisture-related issues, such as mold and fungal growth.
+These issues can compromise the structural integrity and health of the home.
+Moisture can lead to expensive crawl space repairs and attract termites.

 But what exactly is crawl space encapsulation?
 What makes this home upgrade worth the cost?
 More importantly, how do you go about an effective crawl space encapsulation?

 If you’re asking yourself these questions, you’ve come to the right place.
 In this comprehensive guide, we tell you all you need to know about crawl space encapsulation.

 Crawl space encapsulation refers to the addition of a heavy-duty moisture barrier to the dirt floor of your crawl space, sealed foundation vents, insulated walls, and special crawl space dehumidifier(s).